Medical questions & health advice by licensed doctors

-"What are tonsil stones?
+"What are tonsil stones?"

 I'm in my 20s, and I've never had bad breath before ? but suddenly I have an awful case.
 I also am having trouble swallowing and the back of my throat feels scratchy and irritated.
 Maybe that's not connected?
 I'm not sure.
 What could cause this?

 Difficulty swallowing and a scratchy throat can also be caused by several different things, including post-nasal drip, abscess near the tonsils, or a bacterial or viral infection.
 One thing that can cause the sudden onset of both bad breath and sore throat is something called a tonsillolith, or tonsil stones.
 The surface of the tonsils is covered with small crevices, called crypts.
 In some people, recurrent inflammation can cause some scarring in the crypts that makes them more likely to trap particles of food and mucous from post-nasal drip.
 Over time, this material can collect in the crypt and then calcify to form whitish particles known as tonsil stones.
 Tonsil stones themselves can be painful, while they can also cause inflammation and irritation making it difficult to swallow.
 The also typically have a foul odor and are often found in people with bad breath.
 In order to evaluate a sore throat and symptoms of bad breath, it is best to see a physician to determine what might be causing these symptoms and what can be done about them.
 Beyond a primary care physician, an ear, nose, and throat specialist can also help evaluate these complaints.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.